Engee documentation

 spect01.png

-block Sum of Elements.
-We see the spectrum of one signal,
+of the block Sum of Elements.
+We see the spectrum of a single signal,

 spect02.png

-It can be seen that the power level of the peaks in the spectrum of the total signal
+It can be noted that the power level of the peaks in the spectrum of the total signal

-is higher than the peaks of individual sinusoids by 6 dB.
-This is due to the fact
+is higher than that of the peaks of individual sinusoids by 6 dB.
+This is due

-because we pass the vector signal through the block Gain,
+to the fact that we pass a vector signal through the block.
+Gain,

-doubling the amplitude of each element of the vector.
-The operation
+doubling the amplitude of each of the vector elements.

-multiplication operation is vectorised, the output of the Gain block is also a
+The multiplication operation is vectorized, at the output of the block Gain the signal is also

-Now let's draw oscillograms of the signal in, by selecting
+Now let's build waveforms of the signal in by selecting

 in Меню сигналов: Сигналы во временной области.

-with different repetition periods.
-We can also switch off individual elements of the vector on the legend
+with different repetition periods on the same axes.
+We can also disable individual vector elements on the legend

 below the graph, displaying the signals we are interested in.